rickyG08/wake-up/docs/index.md

 * People who don't get much sleep.

     > As someone who works all day then comes home take care of my family, I have little or no time to relax or get enough sleep.
-This app helps me stay focused and motivated to make it through the day.
+This app helps me stay focused and motivated by sending me notifications to make it through the day.

 * Graveyard shift workers.

 	> As someone who works night shifts, I needed help getting going in the mornings.
 I had no motivation to get things done around the house and was tired all day.
 After using the app I feel better than I have before, ready to get things done.

 * People who are constantly tired and have a hard time focusing in the morning.